AlteriaX/WuWa-Configs/RT Configs/README.md

 # RT Configs

-### No changes done for RT Shadows, just RT Global Illumnination and Reflections
+### No changes done for RT Shadows, just RT Global Illumination and Reflections

 Choose a config and copy paste the commands to Engine.ini